shafi-tux/zero-touch-deployment-architecture/README.md

 ```

 The database Security Group does **not** reference any IP range or CIDR block — it exclusively accepts connections from the web server's Security Group ID.
 This ensures that even if the private subnet is accidentally exposed, traffic without the correct security group origin is dropped.

+> **Note:** SSH (:22) on the web server is scoped to `0.0.0.0/0` for demo convenience.
+In a real deployment this would be restricted to a known CIDR or replaced with AWS Systems Manager Session Manager — see [Future Improvements](#future-improvements).

 ### 2. CI/CD Pipeline — Zero-Touch Deployment